 Andrew Turnell’s business, Elia, has registered and therefore owns the trademark to the name ‘Signs of Safety’ and the associated logo.

 Only licensed Signs of Safety® trainers and consultants are permitted to deliver commercial or paid training or consultation using the name ‘Signs of Safety’.
 Licensed Signs of Safety trainers and consultants will be easily identifiable because they may use the logo.

 Steve Edwards, who created the Signs of Safety together with Andrew Turnell, has an irrevocable license to use the name and brand.

-Alongside this Resolutions holds other trademarks connected to the Signs of Safety approach including Signs of Success™, My Three Houses™ and Family Safety Circles®.
+Alongside this Elia holds other trademarks connected to the Signs of Safety approach including Signs of Success™, My Three Houses™ and Family Safety Circles®.

 What is the purpose of licensing Signs of Safety?

 The Signs of Safety is not an end in itself but rather is a vehicle to create child protection practice and organisation that does the following: